How to clean roller blinds

 Lay the blinds in the bath and leave them to soak for about 2-3 hours.

-Scrub the Blinds
+Step 3: Scrub The Blinds

-Drain the Water and Rinse
+Step 4: Drain The Water And Rinse

 Drain the dirty water from the bath and rinse the blinds with clean water to ensure all the dirt is gone.

-Leave to Dry
+Step 5: Leave To Dry